mdang/ga-lessons/js-testing/README.md

 ## Outline

 - History of testing
-  * Manual testing of websites, downsides
+  * Manual testing of websites, downsides.
+Experience with Tribal DDB and our QA process
+  * Need way of catching developers when they deploy code and not find out from consumers something is broken
 - Discuss why testing is important
   * Deploy with confidence.
 Companies like uShip can have developers contribute to production code on day 1 with confidence
   * For large systems, it's nearly impossible for any single developer/team to know how all the pieces fit together.
 [Blind men and an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant).
 We need testing to ensure one team doesn't break something else from another team